Experiencing the Power of the Gospel

 God’s government included not only the inhabitants of heaven, but of all the worlds that he created; and satan thought that if he could carry the angels of heaven with him in rebellion, he could also carry the other worlds.

-The following text is to prove through Bible scripture that there is life on other worlds in the universe.
+The following link is to prove through Bible scripture that there is life on other worlds in the universe.
 It would seem very improbable that God would only create one world in this vast universe to hold conscious intelligent life.

 The earth itself, the very field that satan claims as his, is to be not only ransomed but exalted.
 Our little world, under the curse of sin the one dark blot in His glorious creation, will be honored above all other worlds in the universe of God.